Finger gun: Brazil

-In film and television
+In popular culture

 In cinema, the gesture has been used extensively, often for comedic effect, and two well-known cases are those in the Italian film Where Are You Going on Holiday? in 1978, in which it is done by the character played by Elisabetta Pozzi, and in the 1985 film The Breakfast Club, in which it is used by actress Ally Sheedy.
-Additional examples include Death Wish, The Losers, The Expendables 2, Crank, Better Call Saul, Taxi Driver, Gran Torino, Reservoir Dogs, Ferris Bueller's Day Off, Spring Breakers and Scott Pilgrim vs. The World.
+Additional examples include Death Wish, The Losers, The Expendables 2, Crank, Better Call Saul, Taxi Driver, Gran Torino, Reservoir Dogs, Ferris Bueller's Day Off, Spring Breakers and Scott Pilgrim vs. the World.
 The finger gun is used multiple times by the titular character from the TV series Veronica Mars.
 It is also famously used in both UK and U.S. versions of The Office.
 The gesture is also used as a technique in YuYu Hakusho by the main character, Yusuke Urameshi, whereby he can shoot spirit energy out of his index finger, the Spirit Gun.
+Makima from Chainsaw Man also utilizes a finger gun to launch an invisible force.
 In Bean: The Ultimate Disaster Movie, Mr Bean, after pretending to carry a concealed weapon in front of a police officer and being ordered at gunpoint to take it out and place it on the floor, reaches into his pocket before pulling his hand out while making the finger gun gesture.

-It is also used on the cover of the video game franchise Borderlands with a psycho aiming it at his head in various fashions.
-In the 2007 video game Team Fortress 2, Heavy can use a finger gun to kill another player.
+The covers of several video games in the Borderlands series feature a masked character pointing finger guns at his own head.
+In the 2007 video game Team Fortress 2, the Heavy can use a finger gun as a taunt kill, killing anyone in front of him when he 'fires' it.
+As part of an April Fools' Day update in the 2017 video game Fortnite Battle Royale, a pistol known as "Finger Guns" was added as a joke.